deephaven/deephaven-plugin-plotly-express/README.md

-# Deephaven Plugin for Charts
+# DEPRECATED

+Please use the monorepo at https://github.com/deephaven/deephaven-plugins

 Custom implementation built on top of plotly express to make it compatible with deephaven tables.